Blinkist Review: What Is It and Is It Worth the Price?

-As I mentioned in a post a few weeks ago, I’ve made an effort this year to read/listen to more finance books and review them.
+As I mentioned in the past I’ve made an effort this year to read/listen to more finance books and review them.
 While that may seem simple enough, it means not only finding books that interest me but also finding the time to consume them.
 That’s why I was interested when I came across the service Blinkist, which serves up non-fiction content — including those related to money, business, and more — in easily-digestible morsels.

-So, having explored Blinkist over the past several days, does it have something to offer those interested in finance and beyond?
+So, having explored Blinkist over the past year or so, does it have something to offer those interested in finance and beyond?
 Let’s take a closer look at the service and its concept.

 Blinkist: What Is It and Is It Worth It?